-The supplier will carry out a fire risk assessment to meet the requirements of relevant national life safety legislation.
+The supplier will carry out a fire risk assessment to meet the requirements of relevant national fire safety legislation.
 The supplier will inspect the site, discuss fire safety provisions with on-site staff and prepare a risk assessment report.

 The fire risk assessment report will detail the findings of the assessment.
+(In Scotland and Northern Ireland, only the significant findings need to be recorded.)
 Where necessary, the report will provide recommendations for additional measures the assessor deems necessary, to reduce or maintain risk from fire at a tolerable level.

-As part of the requirement for the supplier to undertake this assessment, it would be necessary for the client to arrange for suitable access to all areas required to be inspected.
+As part of the requirement for the supplier to undertake this assessment, it will be necessary for the client to arrange for suitable access to all areas required to be inspected.
 This includes the provision of suitable facilities to gain access to "ceiling voids etc", as needed during the inspection itself.